 If every cloud has a silver lining, then Nijmegen is no exception.
-Ravaged by World War II—being so close to the border with Germany, the town was inadvertently bombed by the Allies—it wears a split personality of modernity strutting in a straitjacket of Roman heritage.
-Pocketed with the scattered remains of ancient settlement, Noviomagum or "New Market," as the Romans called it, is a city that can be enjoyed for its diversity but pitied for its legacy; since it was so devastatingly bombed, and is worse for the wear, it has very little character remaining.
-Seeming to bear witness to that, the town's casino sits on the remains of a Roman under-floor heating system.
-Claiming to be the oldest town in The Netherlands (roundly disputed by Maastricht) with a debut in AD 104, Nijmegen starts out appearing a bit stiff, but then grows on you like a pair of well-fitted jeans.
+Ravaged by World War II—so close to the German border, it was inadvertently bombed by the Allies—this town carries a split personality: raw modernity straining against a straitjacket of Roman heritage.
+Strewn with remains of ancient settlement, Noviomagum (or "New Market," as the Romans called it) is a city that can be enjoyed for its diversity but pitied for its legacy.
+Much the worse for wear following its mid-century devastation, there's very little character remaining—the town's casino, for example, sits on the remains of a Roman under-floor heating system.
+Claiming to be the oldest town in The Netherlands (roundly disputed by Maastricht) with a debut in AD 104, Nijmegen starts out appearing a bit stiff, but then grows on you like a pair of well-worn jeans.